Q: What decision did the BSA make regarding girls’ involvement in the organization?

 There should still be opportunities for 5th grade girls to visit a troop after they join in the fall to fulfill their Arrow of Light requirement.

-Update on Program for Older Girls - Scouts BSA
+Program for Older Girls - Scouts BSA

-The National Executive Board of the Boy Scouts of America has confirmed a scheduled February 1, 2019 launch date for the program to serve girls, ages 11-17.
+The National Executive Board of the Boy Scouts of America scheduled February 1, 2019 launch date for the program to serve girls, ages 11-17.
 This timing is intended to align with the programmatic timeline so that girls who join Cub Scouts in 2018 and will have earned their Arrow of Light are able to cross over to a troop to continue their Scouting journey.

 The Board also approved the option of a linked troop structure that would allow existing boy troops and future girl troops the opportunity to be linked through a shared Chartered Organization Representative and troop committee.